 The Jungle Hike

-First there was a fairly easy 45-minute hike along a dirt path through the rainforest.
+First, there was a fairly easy 45-minute hike along a dirt path through the rainforest.
 It had been just two months since Hurricane Earl struck Belize, and the jungle showed some damage from the Category 1 storm.
-Trees had been sheared off and much of the path through the forest was bathed in sunlight rather than shade because of the missing trees.
+Trees had been shorn off and much of the path through the forest was bathed in sunlight rather than shade because of the missing trees.
 The easy hike was broken up by three river crossings.
-The water was at times neck deep, but a guide line stretched across the river helped to keep us upright.
+The water was at times neck-deep, but a guideline stretched across the river helped to keep us upright.
 The coolness of the river felt refreshing on the humid 88-degree day.
 Before arriving at the entrance of the cave we stopped at a clearing in the woods to rest, guzzle some water, and down some granola bars.